Zalewa/adfotg/README.md

 **CUT THE +5V LINE FROM THE USB CABLE!**

-This line will connect the voltage from the Raspberry Pi and power up your Gotek and your Amiga, putting it in a strange half-state when the normal PSU is OFF and preventing Power LED dimming when PSU is ON and Amiga reboots.
+This line will connect the voltage from the Raspberry Pi and power up your Gotek and your Amiga.
+When Amiga PSU is OFF, the Amiga will be put in a strange half-state with LEDs lighting up but the computer remaining off.
+The RPi will also reboot.
+When Amiga PSU is ON, the +5V USB line will prevent the Amiga's Power LED from dimming when Amiga reboots.

 **FOR SAFETY MEASURES, CUT THE +5V LINE!
 I DID IN MINE.**